To be eligible to apply you must:

 Do not become totally focused on your studies alone… variety is the spice of life!
 Be aware of what is going on around you, at the local, national, and international level.
 Extra-curricular activities, as well as volunteer and/or community service are all very important.
 First and foremost, we look for well-rounded students.

-Effective July 1, 2016, for the 2016-17 application cycle, applicants who are completing thesis-based master's must have completed all requirements for their graduate degree.
+Applicants who are completing thesis-based master's must have completed all requirements for their graduate degree.
 Final transcripts showing that all requirements for their graduate degree have been completed (or a letter attesting to the same) must be received by OMSAS no later than June 30th.
 Applicants who are enrolled in a course-based master's at the time of application must have completed all requirements by August 15th.
 A letter of good standing indicating there are no concerns with meeting all requirements of the course-based master's degree must be received at OMSAS no later than June 30th.

 Schulich Medicine does not take graduate courses into consideration for the GPA; only undergraduate years are used.
 Applicants who are currently enrolled in a master’s program are encouraged to make inquiries about our MD/PhD program.
 For further information, please visit the MD/PhD website.